 Warren proposes to carry out her pledge by:

-2. Promoting regulations that would stamp “platform utilities” upon services offered by these tech platforms in order to prohibit platforms from both offering a marketplace for commerce and participating in that marketplace.
-Amazon Marketplace and Basics, and Google’s ad exchange and Google Search would be termed as platform utilities.
+2. Promoting regulations that would stamp “platform utilities” upon services offered by these tech platforms to prohibit platforms from offering a marketplace for commerce and participating in that marketplace.
+Amazon Marketplace and Basics, Google’s ad exchange, and Google Search would be termed as platform utilities.

 Warren seeks to hinder the overbearing power of large-scale tech companies that “shape the rules in their favor to utilize their economic power “to snuff out or buy up every potential competitor.”

 According to Warren, these big-shot companies make use of the strategies of either utilizing the merger to limit competition or using their own estate to limit competition by also taking part in that marketplace.
 Amazon has purchased Whole Foods, Facebook has bought WhatsApp and Instagram, and Google now owns Waze, Nest, and DoubleClick, all of which Warren has criticized as nefarious tech-merging measures as they have ignored to “play by the rules”.
 Moreover, companies’ transferring or sharing data from users with third parties would also be disallowed.

 We must ensure that today’s tech giants do not crowd out potential competitors, smother the next generation of great tech companies, and wield so much power that they can undermine our democracy. – Warren

 With her pledge to carry put this expansive, ambitious plan, Warren becomes one of the most potent Democratic candidates by virtue of her calling for sizable changes in the American technology sector to promote more competition.

 There was no immediate response to requests for comments from the three targeted tech companies.